vispower/teamplatform-api/authentication.md

 If you're going bare-metal and developing your own OAuth 2 client, you have a bit more work to do.

-**TL;DR** request access, receive a verification code, trade it for an access token.
+**The typical flow for a web app:**

-The typical flow for a web app:
+Request access, receive a verification code, trade it for an access token.

 1. Your app requests authorization by redirecting your user to TeamPlatform's authorization end point: